Levi-Ackman/Reb_ICML2025/Reviewer XcRP.md

 ### W.3 Different Hyperparameters across Datasets.

 Thank you for bringing this up.
-Using dataset-specific hyperparameters is ***a common and well-established practice*** in deep learning, including prior MedTS work.
+Using dataset-specific hyperparameters is ***a common and well-established practice*** in deep learning, including prior MedTS work (e.g., Medformer *[7]*).
 The MedTS datasets differ greatly in temporal sampling rate and channel interaction structure, so choosing the appropriate tokenization variant per dataset is necessary for practical deployment.
-Thereby, in our experiments, we search to identify ***the most suitable inductive bias*** for each dataset.
+Thereby, in our experiments, we search over these hyperparameters to identify ***the most suitable inductive bias*** for each dataset.

 ### W.4 Visualization and Interpretation of the Core Token.